 7. Pull the tilt steering lock lever into the full unlocked position and remove the lower shroud cover by pulling the lever handle through the slot in the cover.

-- 8. Apply the brake, pull the white disk then move the shifter to neutral (N). - 9.
-Start vour vehicle.
+8. Apply the brake, pull the white disk then move the shifter to neutral (N).